tssan/cftutorials/content/Tutorials/static-page-generator.md

 `. .venv/bin/activate`

-Now there is a `pelican` command ready to use.
-Before you start anything I encourage you to check all available options by typing `pelican --help`.

 There are 2 most usefull commands you should know:

 `pelican content` - this will generate blog website and put it in `output` folder